vaultage-pm/vaultage/README.md

 ## possible commands

-- *auth* : authenticate to the mysql server, and *pull*s the information
+- *auth* : authenticate to the mysql server, and *pull*s the entries

+common :

 - *get TERM* : filter the results, and display the matching password entry
 - *new* : creates a new password entry, then *push*es the changes
 - *gen* : creates a new password entry with a random password, and *push*es the changes
 - *edit ID* : edits the entry ID (ID is the number in parenthesis).
 Use KEY_UP to display the previous content.
 - *rm ID* : removes the entry ID

+less common :

 - *push* : pushes the current entries to the database
 - *pull* : pulls the entries from the database
 - *clear* : clear the screen
 - *logout* : clear all the in-memory authentication information

 cookies:

 - *saveauth* : saves the username and the remote password in a cookie. _does not save the local password_ by design.
 - *loadauth* : loads the username and the remote password from the cookie, and asks for the local password.
-Use as quicker an alternative to *auth*
+Use as quicker an alternative to *auth*.
+Also *pull*s the entries
 - *clearauth* : removes all authentication cookies